-Creating access to affordable, high-quality HIV, hepatitis C and tuberculosis medicines for lower- resource countries.
+Creating access to affordable, high-quality medicines to treat HIV, hepatitis C and tuberculosis in lower-resource countries.

 Many developing countries around the world do not have access to affordable, lifesaving medicines.
 To achieve Sustainable Development Goal 3: “Ensure healthy lives and promote well-being for all, at all ages”, essential medicines must be affordable.
 Patents are intended to reward innovation, but they can sometimes contribute to significant gaps in ensuring access to quality, appropriate, affordable, safe and effective medicines and technologies, particularly in lower-resource countries.

-Since its establishment by Unitaid in 2010 until 2020, the Medicines Patent Pool (MPP) has played a critical role in addressing the availability and affordability of quality assured medicines for HIV and hepatitis C through negotiating voluntary licences with patent holders.
-Based on the success of its model, the MPP has expanded its HIV, TB and HCV scope to now include long-acting technologies as well as patented medicines that feature on WHO’s Essential Medicines List.
+Since Unitaid founded the Medicines Patent Pool (MPP) in 2010, it has played a critical role in addressing the availability and affordability of quality assured medicines through negotiating voluntary licences with patent holders.
+Building on its success in creating access to treatments for HIV, tuberculosis and hepatitis over the course of the first two grant periods (2010-2020), MPP will expand its scope in this third grant period (2021-2025) to include long-acting technologies as well as patented medicines that feature on WHO’s Essential Medicines List.

-Licences negotiated by the MPP permit other pharmaceutical manufacturers to produce generic versions of patented medicines for developing countries.
+Licences negotiated by the MPP permit other pharmaceutical manufacturers to produce generic versions of patented medicines for developing countries that increase competition and help bring prices down.
 Licences also provide the freedom to develop new treatments, such as paediatric formulations and fixed-dose combinations.
-Competition among many manufacturers also brings prices down.

 “We are running the biggest antiretroviral therapy programme in the whole world.
 We would not have been able to do so if not for generics.
 Companies are now willing to give voluntary licenses for others to manufacture generics.”

 DR. AARON MOTSOALEDI, Former MINISTER OF HEALTH, SOUTH AFRICA